 GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
-The objective of this Statement are to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
-The requirements of this Statement are effective for periods beginning after December 15, 2019.
-The Medical Center has not determined its effect of this Statement.
+The objective of this Statement is to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
+The requirements of this Statement are effective for periods beginning after December 15, 2020.

 GASB Statement No. 90, Majority Equity Interests-(an amendment of GASB Statements No. 14 and No. 61).
 The primary objectives of this Statement are to improve consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 For all other holdings of a majority equity interest in a legally separate organization, a government should report the legally separate organization as a component unit, and the government or fund that holds the equity interest should report an asset related to the majority equity interest using the equity method.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
-The Medical Center has not determined its effect on the financial statements.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.